anoma/nspec/README.md

     mkdocs serve
     ```

-    Alternatively, you can run the following command to serve the website without
-    only error messages:
+6. By default, both `make build` or `make serve` are configured to use the
+    `--quiet` flag that suppresses the output of the build process, including
+    warnings and errors.
+If you want to see the output, you can run:

     ```bash
-    MKDOCSFLAGS=--quiet make serve
+    MKDOCSFLAGS= make build
     ```

+    or better

+    ```bash
+    make test-build
+    ```

-6. Accessing Material Insider Features
+7. Accessing Material Insider Features

 For access to [Material for MkDocs
 Insiders](https://squidfunk.github.io/mkdocs-material/reference/) features,